-Threat/Hazard Type Threat/Hazard Description and Impact Threshold Human Caused / Adve Human Caused / Adversarial Aircraft as a Weapon A hostile non-state actor(s) crashes a commercial or general aviation aircraft into a physical target within the U.S. causing at least one fatality or injury other than or in addition to the attacker(s), in an act characterized by the U.S. Government as terrorist in nature Armed Assault A hostile non-state actor(s) uses assault tactics to conduct strikes on vulnerable target(s) within the U.S. resulting in at least one fatality or injury other than or in addition to the attacker(s), in an act characterized by the U.S. Government as terrorist in nature Biological Terrorism Attack (non-food) A hostile non-state actor(s) acquires, weaponizes, and releases a biological agent against an outdoor, indoor, or water target, directed at a concentration of people within the U.S. Chemical/Biological Food Contamination Terrorism Attack A hostile non-state actor(s) acquires, weaponizes, and disperses a biological or chemical agent into food supplies within the U.S. supply chain Chemical Terrorism Attack (non-food) A hostile non-state actor(s) acquires, weaponizes, and releases a chemical agent against an outdoor, indoor, or water target, directed at a concentration of people using an aerosol, ingestion, or dermal route of exposure Explosives Terrorism Attack An act of terrorism using one or more explosive or incendiary devices against people or property within the U.S. Nuclear Terrorism Attack A hostile non-state actor(s) acquires an improvised nuclear weapon through manufacture from fissile material, purchase, or theft, and detonates it within a major U.S. population center Physical Attack on the Power Grid A hostile non-state actor(s) causes physical damage to an aspect of the power grid resulting in a loss of power in one or more metropolitan areas for three or more hours Radiological Terrorism Attack A hostile non-state actor(s) acquires radiological materials and disperses them through explosive or other means (e.g., a radiological dispersal device or RDD) or creates a radiation exposure device (RED) New in SNRA 2015 New in SNRA 2015: Added 2012 Revised in SNRA 2015
+Threat/Hazard Type Threat/Hazard Description and Impact Threshold Human Caused/Adver Human Caused/Adversarial Aircraft as a Weapon A hostile non-state actor(s) crashes a commercial or general aviation aircraft into a physical target within the United States causing at least one fatality or injury other than or in addition to the attacker(s), in an act characterized by the U.S. Government as terrorist in nature Armed Assault A hostile non-state actor(s) uses assault tactics to conduct strikes on vulnerable target(s) within the United States resulting in at least one fatality or injury other than or in addition to the attacker(s), in an act characterized by the U.S. Government as terrorist in nature Biological Terrorism Attack (non-food) A hostile non-state actor(s) acquires, weaponizes, and releases a biological agent against an outdoor, indoor, or water target, directed at a concentration of people within the United States Chemical/Biological Food Contamination Terrorism Attack A hostile non-state actor(s) acquires, weaponizes, and disperses a biological or chemical agent into food supplies within the U.S. supply chain Chemical Terrorism Attack (non-food) A hostile non-state actor(s) acquires, weaponizes, and releases a chemical agent against an outdoor, indoor, or water target, directed at a concentration of people using an aerosol, ingestion, or dermal route of exposure Explosives Terrorism Attack An act of terrorism using one or more explosive or incendiary devices against people or property within the United States Nuclear Terrorism Attack A hostile non-state actor(s) acquires an improvised nuclear weapon through manufacture from fissile material, purchase, or theft, and detonates it within a major U.S. population center Physical Attack on the Power Grid A hostile non-state actor(s) causes physical damage to an aspect of the power grid resulting in a loss of power in one or more metropolitan areas for three or more hours Radiological Terrorism Attack A hostile non-state actor(s) acquires radiological materials and disperses them through explosive or other means (e.g., a radiological dispersal device or RDD) or creates a radiation exposure device (RED) Threats and hazards identified in the 2011 SNRA Threats and hazards Identified in 2011 and updated in 2015 Threats and hazards identified in 2015